Skip to content

-Despite these limitations, it is clear that disability is a serious issue for Indigenous people: about 50% of Indigenous adults reported a disability in 2008 .
-The greater burden of disability experienced by Indigenous people is due to higher levels of morbidity in a range of areas (including mental health, diabetes, CVD, injuries, and respiratory diseases), as well as higher levels of socio-economic disadvantage .
+Despite these limitations, it is clear that disability is a serious issue for Indigenous people: about 50% of Indigenous people aged 15 years and over reported a disability or a long-term health condition in 2008 .
+The greater burden of disability experienced by Indigenous people is associated with poorer physical and mental health, increased exposure to risk factors, and higher levels of socio-economic disadvantage .

-More recent information – from the 2008 NATSISS – found overall levels of profound/core activity limitation in 2008 .
-After age-adjustment, Indigenous people were more than twice as likely as their non-Indigenous counterparts to have a need for assistance with core activities some or all of the time (that is, have a profound/core activity restriction).
-The proportions of Indigenous people needing assistance with core activities were higher than those of non-Indigenous people for all age-groups.
+According to the NATSISS, around 7.9% of all Indigenous people aged 15 years and older had a profound/core activity limitation in 2008 .
+After age-adjustment, Indigenous people living in non-remote areas were more than twice as likely as their non-Indigenous counterparts to have a need for assistance with core activities (Table 30).24 The proportions of Indigenous people with profound/severe core activity limitation were higher than those of non-Indigenous people for all age-groups.
 Higher proportions of Indigenous people required assistance with a core activity from a younger age (45 years and older) than did non-Indigenous people (55 years and older).

 Increasing the access to disability services for the Indigenous population is one of the priority areas identified by the National Disability Agreement (NDA), developed by the Council of Australian Governments (COAG) to improve the outcomes for Indigenous people with disability .
 The National Indigenous access framework forms part of the NDA and aims to ensure that the needs of Indigenous people with disability are addressed through accessible and appropriate service delivery .
-Services include accommodation support, community support, community access, respite and employment services .
+NDA services include accommodation support, community support, community access, respite and employment services .